 Iterable can send campaigns for any of its associated message mediums: email, push notification, in-app message, SMS, or web push notification.

-There are various ways for contacts to enter workflows (for example, by API call, custom event creation, or any of various campaign interactions).
-In a workflow, contacts progress from step to step and path to path as they do things such as interact with Iterable campaigns, use websites and mobile apps that send custom events to Iterable, match filter queries (or not), and wait for specified delays.
-Each step in a workflow can take an action such as modifying a contact’s profile, filtering a contact to a different workflow path (or out of the workflow altogether), or sending a campaign.
+There are various ways for contacts to enter journeys (for example, by API call, custom event creation, or any of various campaign interactions).
+In a journey, contacts progress from step to step and path to path as they do things such as interact with Iterable campaigns, use websites and mobile apps that send custom events to Iterable, match filter queries (or not), and wait for specified delays.
+Each step in a journey can take an action such as modifying a contact’s profile, filtering a contact to a different journey path (or out of the journey altogether), or sending a campaign.

 Experiments help members optimize a campaign’s outcome for a selected perfomance metric (such as opens or clicks).
 To do this, they facilitate the creation and sending of multiple variations of a campaign, measure the selected performance outcome for each variation, and in some cases use the winning variation to optimize remaining sends.